ckelner/metrics-datadog-dashboard/README.md

 # PCF Dashboards
 These are Datadog Dashboards for PCF environments using the metrics coming through the Datadog firehose nozzle.
 These are only a small subset of those OOTB Dashboards offered by Datadog, but it is an ever growing collection.
 The original effort comes from Pivotal themselves at https://github.com/pivotal-cf/metrics-datadog-dashboard -- we're also considering and looking at the PCF's CloudOps team dashboard collection at https://github.com/pivotal-cf-experimental/datadog-config-oss/.

-To get a JSON representation of an existing dashboard, run `ruby get_screenboard [screenboard_id]` or `ruby get_all_screenboards` if you don't know the screenboard_id.
+To get a JSON representation of an existing screenboard, run `ruby get_screenboard [screenboard_id]` or `ruby get_all_screenboards` if you don't know the screenboard_id.

+To get a JSON representation of an existing timeboard, run `ruby get_timeboard [timeboard_id]`.

-# CF RabbitMQ example dashboard
+# CF RabbitMQ example screenboard
-To upload a dashboard to Datadog:
+To push to Datadog:
 1. Set your DATADOG_APP_KEY and DATADOG_API_KEY in your environment (you can find them under Integrations > APIs)

     ```